microsoft/MixedReality-WebRTC/README.md

 ## Getting Started

 MixedReality-WebRTC is currently under development, and precompiled packages are not yet available.
-See the _Building MixedReality-WebRTC_ section below for compiling the libraries from sources.
+See the _Prerequisites_ and _Building MixedReality-WebRTC_ sections below for compiling the libraries from sources.

 This repository follows the [Pitchfork Layout](https://api.csswg.org/bikeshed/?force=1&url=https://raw.githubusercontent.com/vector-of-bool/pitchfork/develop/data/spec.bs) in an attempt to standardize its hierarchy: